ImLunaUwU/APIs/Playtime API/README.md

 Example for including the API data on a website has been included in /index.html

+Get an API key at https://steamcommunity.com/dev/apikey

+If this key gets exposed to the public your Steam account could be in danger.

 Note: Luna is not responsible for your account safety nor does she assure this is allowed to do per Steam's TOS.
 Luna is ***not*** afiliated with Steam, nor Valve.